airalab/robonomics-wiki/docs/edit-wiki.md

 ---
 title: How to contribute # Title for the page, you do not need to duplicate it in text
 contributors: [positivecrash] # Main contributors (who actively curates this page).
 GitHub nickname required, without any additional symbols
-translated: true # "true" if it has been translated in current language (see locale folder name of doc)
 tools:
   - rust 1.62.0
     https://blog.rust-lang.org/2022/06/30/Rust-1.62.0.html